 ii.
-All faculty outside the tenure structure who hold at least half-time appointments and have held such appointments for at least two semesters;
+All faculty outside the tenure structure who hold at least half-time appointments and have held such appointments for at least two complete and consecutive semesters;

 iii.
-The President, Provost, Dean of Arts and Sciences, and the Deans of the professional schools;
+The President, Provost, Vice Provosts, and the Academic Deans;;

-iv. the University Librarian; and

-v. the University Registrar.
+- iv. the University Librarian; and - v. the University Registrar.